alexisakers/HTMLString/README.md

     </a>
 </p>

-`HTMLString` is a micro-library written in Swift that enables your app to encode and decode Strings that contain HTML escapes.
+`HTMLString` is a micro-library written in Swift that enables your app to encode and decode HTML `String`s.

 ## Features